 The notice to file an eviction complaint must be relevant to the violation committed.
 For example, in the case of nonpayment of rent, you must serve the tenant with a 5-Day Notice to Pay.

 The written notice says that if the tenant pays the owed rent, then the eviction will be voided.
 Otherwise, they have to leave the rental unit.
-If the tenant does neither, you may proceed with their eviction.
+If the tenant does neither after the written notice, you may proceed with their eviction.

 Besides the 5-Day Notice to Pay rent the tenant owes, here are other ways to give a tenant proper types in the state of Arizona:

-• 10-Day Notice to Quit.
+10-Day Notice to Quit.
 You must use this when evicting a holdover tenant who is making rental payment on a weekly basis.
 That is, a tenant who has refused to move out after their lease term has ended.
-It basically gives the tenant only 10 days to vacate the premises. arizona landlord tenant act eviction
+It basically gives the tenant only 10 days tno vacate the premises on the notice period.

-• 30-Day Notice to Quit.
+30-Day Notice to Quit.
 This is also meant for holdover tenants.
 However, in this case, it’s meant for tenants renting on a monthly basis.
-Again, the only option the tenant has is to leave.
+Again, the only option the tenant has is to leave after the notice period.

-• 5-Day Notice to Comply.
+5-Day Notice to Comply.
 A landlord can also evict a tenant for violating a safety, building, health, or housing code.
-The 5-Day Notice to Comply gives the tenant five days to “cure” the violation.
+The 5-Day written notice to Comply gives the tenant five days to “cure” the violation.

 And, of course, you can evict a tenant for committing an illegal activity.
 Examples of illegal activities include assault, prostitution, homicide, causing nuisance or threatening someone.